Learning at Oxford

 OTHER TEACHING

 As well as teaching in tutorials, many courses have seminars or practical sessions such as fieldwork, each week.
-These might cover specific areas of your course or concentrate on developing your language or other skills.
+Depending on your course, these are likely to concentrate on particular topics or focus on developing a particular skill.
 These classes might also give you an opportunity to find out more about the current research being undertaken by academics in your subject department.
-You will also have some lectures to attend that will cover important topics relating to your course.
+You are also likely to have some lectures to attend that will cover important topics relating to your course.

 INDEPENDENT STUDY